martycheung/CppND-Facial-Emotion-Recognition/README.md

 ## Future Work
 - In future work, in order to make the code run faster and smoother, I intend to add multithreading.
 The idea is that the main thread would read the video frame and display the video, while 1 thread does face detection and 1 thread does image processing and model prediction.
 - This code can be applied easily many other face classification type applications such as age or gender classification, facial recognition etc. All that needs to be done is to change the tensorflow model that is used (and it doesn't even have to be tensorflow, Caffe, PyTorch and others can be used).
+- A colleague suggested to try CORAL, a domain adaptation method to adapt the images from source domain (celebrity faces), to the target domain (laptop camera and my face).
+In essence we are pre-processing the target images so that they are more similar to the source images and therefore, the model inference could yield better results.

 ## Rubric Points Satisfied
 1. The project demonstrates an understanding of C++ functions and control structures.